AntonioHollerman/ScrappingAnimeInfo/README.md

 # Scrapping Anime Information
 ## Summary
-Purpose of this project is to extract information on anime from a website to be store in s PostgreSQL database.
-SQL quires are then written on the database to identify valuable information trends on data.
+The purpose of this project is to extract information on anime from a website to be stored in a PostgreSQL database.
+SQL queries are then written on the database to identify valuable information trends in data.
 Quires are then displayed as visuals on a dashboard so that the user can easily identify the trends in correlation with the anime rating.

 ## Dash App
 Created a web application to display the data collected through visuals from the plotly library.
 Two types of visuals are